- Home

 Mercury can be found in thermometers, fluorescent light bulbs (both CFLs and tubes), thermostats, blood pressure devices, mercury switches and relays.
 Mercury and mercury containing devices are considered hazardous waste and cannot be thrown in the trash.

-For year-round disposal (fees apply):
+For year-round disposal:

 - Logistics Recycling Inc.